A homeowner installs an electric radiant floor – a type of electric heater – in his home

 Advantages of Electric Forced Air Furnaces

-• Lower carbon footprint – An electric forced air furnace doesn’t produce carbon monoxide like its gas-powered counterparts, which helps conserve the environment.
+• Lower carbon footprint – An electric forced air furnace doesn’t produce carbon monoxide like its gas-powered counterparts, which makes it more environmentally friendly.

-• Low installation costs – Unlike gas-powered furnaces, an electric-powered furnace does not come with combustion pipes, making it easier and cheaper to install in your home.
+• Lower installation costs – Unlike gas-powered furnaces, an electric-powered furnace does not come with combustion pipes, making it easier and a little cheaper to install in your home.

 • 100% efficient – Electric furnaces use all the energy fed into them to heat your home.
 Gas furnaces use some energy to burn and combust before releasing heat, creating wasted energy.